 Sports Authority Field at Mile High

-In 2012, the members of the Denver Broncos cheerleading squad divided more than 1,500 hours of civic involvement among 100 Colorado organizations.
+In 2014, the members of the Denver Broncos cheerleading squad divided more than 1,500 hours of civic involvement among 100 Colorado organizations.

-Auditions focus primarily on dance ability; However, appearance, personal accomplishments and community involvement also are contributing factors.
+Auditions focus primarily on dance ability; however, appearance, personal accomplishments and community involvement also are contributing factors.

-Known for their distinctive western uniforms, the cheerleaders wear long leather chaps and jackets in the fall months, skiwear for cold games and a more traditional cheerleading leather skirt and vest in the summer months.
+Known for their distinctive western uniforms, the Cheerleaders wear long leather chaps and jackets in the fall months, skiwear for cold games and a more traditional cheerleading leather skirt and vest in the summer months.
 The three uniform changes give the group flexibility with the rapidly changing Colorado weather.